awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 # Using Elastic Beanstalk with Amazon RDS<a name="AWSHowTo.RDS"></a>

-AWS Elastic Beanstalk provides support for [running Amazon Relational Database Service \(Amazon RDS\) instances in your Elastic Beanstalk environment](using-features.managing.db.md)\.
+AWS Elastic Beanstalk provides support for running [Amazon Relational Database Service \(Amazon RDS\)](https://aws.amazon.com/rds/) instances in your Elastic Beanstalk environment\.
+To learn about that, see [Adding a database to your Elastic Beanstalk environment](using-features.managing.db.md)\.
 This works great for development and testing environments\.
 However, it isn't ideal for a production environment because it ties the lifecycle of the database instance to the lifecycle of your application's environment\.

 **Note**
 If you haven't used a DB instance with your application before, try adding one to a test environment with the Elastic Beanstalk console first\.
 This lets you verify that your application is able to read environment properties, construct a connection string, and connect to a DB instance before you add [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\) and security group configuration to the mix\.
 See [Adding a database to your Elastic Beanstalk environment](using-features.managing.db.md) for details\.